 Students may elect to be placed on wait lists when enrollment capacity of a course has been reached, provided the course offers that option.
 When this occurs the student must take some action in order to set their schedule.
 That action may include one of the following:

 Students placed on a wait list will be notified via email if a seat becomes available in the course.
 It is the student’s responsibility to take action upon receipt of an email notification by the deadline provided or forfeit their seat on the wait list.
-An overview of the wait list policies and guidelines is available on the Student Records website.
+An overview of the wait list policies and guidelines is available on the Office of the Registrar website.
 All wait lists will be dissolved prior to the start of each term; therefore, it is important to take immediate action.

 Students are unable to withdraw from a required course within the OTD program.
 Progression within the program is dependent upon successful completion of required course work in the previous semester.
 Students wishing to withdraw for medical, personal, or other reasons should refer to the applicable portion of the handbook specifically addressing that issue to determine appropriate actions.
 Students must meet with their advisor and/or appropriate administrative personnel to discuss withdrawal and re-enrollment guidelines and policies.

 Students are responsible for reviewing their degree audits on a periodic basis to ensure transfer credits are received, equated as requested, and curricular requirements are being met.
 For directions on reviewing degree audits, students are advised to review the Degree Audit Guides available on the CPHS Current Student Resources page.

 Students are admitted to the professional occupational therapy doctorate program with a designated class standing.
 To progress in class standing, students must complete the following specific course and credit hour requirements: